xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Changes the way the [transaction cost](transaction-cost.html) applies to proposed transactions.
 Modifies the consensus process to prioritize transactions that pay a higher transaction cost. <!-- STYLE_OVERRIDE: prioritize -->

 This amendment introduces a fixed-size transaction queue for transactions that were not able to be included in the previous consensus round.
-If the `rippled` servers in the consensus network are under heavy load, they queue the transactions with the lowest transaction cost for later ledgers.
-Each consensus round prioritizes transactions from the queue with the largest transaction cost (`Fee` value), and includes as many transactions as the consensus network can process.
+If the <span class="code-snippet">rippled</span> servers in the consensus network are under heavy load, they queue the transactions with the lowest transaction cost for later ledgers.
+Each consensus round prioritizes transactions from the queue with the largest transaction cost (<span class="code-snippet">Fee</span> value), and includes as many transactions as the consensus network can process.
 If the transaction queue is full, transactions drop from the queue entirely, starting with the ones that have the lowest transaction cost.

 While the consensus network is under heavy load, legitimate users can pay a higher transaction cost to make sure their transactions get processed.
 The situation persists until the entire backlog of cheap transactions is processed or discarded.

 A transaction remains in the queue until one of the following happens:

 * It gets applied to a validated ledger (regardless of success or failure)
-* It becomes invalid (for example, the [`LastLedgerSequence`](transaction-common-fields.html) causes it to expire)
+* It becomes invalid (for example, the [<span class="code-snippet">LastLedgerSequence</span>](transaction-common-fields.html) causes it to expire)
 * It gets dropped because there are too many transactions in the queue with a higher transaction cost.